robpvn/geotools-sosi-plugin/README.md

  to define the featuretype.
 (In one of the files I tested 60K was needed to sample enough of the objects to get all the possible variations...)
 Needless to say, this means setting up the FeatureSource takes as long as running through all the data for most files.
- (We might want to make the number of iterations a user supplied parameter.)
+  - We might want to make the number of iterations a user supplied parameter.
+  - We can implement some kind of cache of discovered schema for future reuse.
+  - SOSI files kan refer to an object catalogue in the header, so if we have those we can supply them, either in some kind of repository (may be license issues there) or as a user parameter.

  - I don't actually know the SOSI standard and have based this on what I see in JSOSI and asking people who know SOSI basic questions.